venenux/archresources/2024/arch-installation.md

 ```

 ### Step 11: tuneup the hardware support

+> **WARNING**: this section just improve the hardware support for better desktop experience

 1. **Enable hibernation support** We wil use the first partition only, if you
    want another one, must be configured manually, those steps only setup